ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 The easy way:

-Extract the \*.img file included in the latest release pack and write it to eMMC or a SD card using balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.
+Extract the \*.img file included in https://github.com/ChokoGroup/CHA-Lakka-Installer-and-Updater/releases/latest and write it to eMMC or a SD card using balenaEtcher, Win32 Disk Imager or HDD Raw Copy Tool.

 The hard way: